Programme

 Manya Wilkinson · Lublin (& Other Stories)

 A Jewish New Yorker who has made her home in the North of England for over twenty years, Manya Wilkinson discusses her new novel Lublin with Tara Tobler of & Other Stories.
-A conversation about place, displacement, memory and the fiction that holds them together.
+A conversation about, displacement, Tsarist Russia, memory and the fiction that holds them together.

 Book tickets →